izzycsy/yourRecipe/README.md

 <a href="https://sei23yourrecipe.herokuapp.com/">yourRecipe app</a>

 ### Problem Statement
 Ever reach a point where you can't decide what to cook for the family?
-<br>Have a house party menu to prepare for?
+Have a house party menu to prepare for?
 <br>This app is for the community to share / source for recipes and add to their grocery shopping list.

 ### MVP